-- Windows 7 and Vista will fail to connect to server using insecure Basic authentication.
+- Windows 7 and Vista will fail to connect to the server using insecure Basic authentication.
 It will not even display any login dialog.
 Windows 7 and Vista requires SSL / HTTPS connection to be used with Basic.
 If you try to connect via Add Network Location Wizard you will get the following error: "The folder you entered does not appear to be valid.
 Please choose another".
-However you still can connect if you set the following registry key on a client machine: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters\BasicAuthLevel to 2.
+However, you still can connect if you set the following registry key on a client machine: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters\BasicAuthLevel to 2.
 The BasicAuthLevel can be set to the following values:

 - 0 - Basic authentication disabled